TAN SRI DATO' (DR) FRANCIS YEOH SOCK PING

 FAIZ BIN ISHAK

-Malaysian, male, aged 60, was appointed to the Board on 1 December 2011 as an Independent Non-Executive Director.
-He is also the Chairman of the Nominating Committee.
+Malaysian, male, aged 62, was appointed to the Board on 1 December 2011 as an Independent Non-Executive Director.
+He is the Chairman of the Nominating Committee and Remuneration Committee.
+He is also a member of the Audit Committee.
 He graduated from the Association of Chartered Certified Accountants (ACCA) in the United Kingdom in 1982.
 He was admitted as associateship and fellowship of the association in 1993 and 1998 respectively.

 He served in various posts in The New Straits Times Press (M) Berhad since 1982 and was appointed as the Managing Director in 1999 till 2003.
 He joined Commerce Assurance Berhad (a licensed general insurance underwriter, now part of Allianz General Insurance Berhad) as Executive Director in 2003 and assumed the role of Chief Executive Officer from 2006 to 2007.
 Encik Faiz is presently a business entreprenuer in retail food and beverage.
-He also serves on the board of YTL Power International Berhad which is listed on the Main Market of Bursa Malaysia Securities Berhad.
+He also serves on the boards of YTL Power International Berhad and Transocean Holdings Bhd, both listed on the Main Market of Bursa Malaysia Securities Berhad.